 What is a memory if not a shadow of the object remembered?
-This series was initially inspired by Edward Steichen’s photo of Fred Astair from 1927 but it evolved into a shadow of that memory and took a rather different form, still lifes of food.
+The series was initially inspired by one of Edward Steichen’s photos of Fred Astair from 1927 but it evolved into a shadow of that memory and took a rather different form, i.e. still lifes of food.

 With my roots in Sweden which is one of the biggest consumers of tulips in the world, it is not strange that I have a special love for that flower despite having lived in Italy for the past 24 years.
 In this series of photos I wanted to juxtapose the tulip's usual ways of portrayal with a more sensual, noire feeling; say tulip and we think of Dutch flower paintings of the 17th century or the more squeaky clean modern image it has today.
 I wanted to portray tulips and their ageing in a more interesting and less stereotyped way, with light and shadows and untold stories lurking in the background.

-The series explores the timelessness of the food that nurture us juxtaposed/compared to consumer goods.
-Life is dependent on food; food accompanies us from the beginning of our existence to the end, be it of the human race or our personal, individual lives.
-It is therefore a very relevant subject to work with to show continuity, despite it being so fundamental to life as such that it has no real status as a metaphor of continuity, it just exists, a banal presence, necessity or pleasure.
-But we are often unaware of how little the food we eat has changed; although nowadays we do not only eat to survive but also to enjoy the pleasure of food, a lot of the vegetables, fruits, meat and fish we find on our table have remained the same for hundreds, if not thousands of years.
-So compared to the technology we are surrounded by, there is a clear discrepancy between the constancy of what we really need and the torrent of devices and gadgets which quickly go out of date and are substituted with newer versions, all due to the market economy.
-I remember all of the objects in the photos and have used them with pleasure but my children probably wouldn’t know how to use them.
+The series explores the timelessness of the food that nurture us juxtaposed to consumer goods.
+Life is dependent on food; food accompanies us from the beginning of our existence to the end, be it of the human race or our individual lives.
+Despite it being so fundamental to life as such, it has no real status as a metaphor of continuity, it just exists, a banal presence, a necessity or a pleasure.
+But we are unaware of how little the food we eat has changed; most of the vegetables, fruits, meats and fish we find on our tables have remained the same for hundreds, if not thousands of years.
+Juxtaposing everyday food to technology, we become aware of the discrepancy between the constancy of what we really need and the torrent of devices and gadgets that quickly go out of date and are substituted with newer versions, all due to the consumer economy.
+I remember all of the objects in the photos and have used them with pleasure but I’m not sure that my children would know how.

 Membranes of Memory